John Proctor Anderdon

-John Proctor Anderdon (1760–1846) was an English merchant, banker and slave-owner, known also as an art collector.
+John Proctor Anderdon (1760–1846) was an English merchant, banker, slave-owner, and art collector.
 He was elected a Fellow of the Royal Society in 1811.

 Life

 He was the son of Ferdinando Anderdon and his wife Mary Hobart, and grandson of Dr. John Anderdon of Bridgwater, Somerset and his wife Mary Proctor.
 He became a merchant in London, and a partner with William Manning in Manning & Anderdon, in 1794.
 He brought into that partnership Charles Bosanquet, with whom he was already in business.
 Bosanquet left in 1810.
 Anderdon retired in 1816.